Bluebaritone21/GNOME-online/plans.md

 # Plans for GNOME Online

 1. Multiple Workspaces
-    a.
-Drop-down in Activities for switching Workspaces
+    1. Drop-down in Activities for switching Workspaces
-    b.
-Buttons in Activities to create a new Workspace and delete the one you are on.
+    2. Buttons in Activities to create a new Workspace and delete the one you are on.
-    c.
-Modify `makeWindow()` to open on the current Workspace.
+    3. Modify `makeWindow()` to open on the current Workspace.
-    d.
-Build styling system for multiple Desktops
+    4. Build styling system for multiple Desktops
 2. Build filesystem apps
     1. Nautilus App
         1. Add the drop-down menu for creating directories and moving directories and files